Loghorn/ant-plus/README.md

 #### setWheelCircumference(circumferenceInMeters)

 Calibrates the speed sensor.
-Defaults to an ~ 700c wheel, 2.118
+Defaults to a wheel with diameter of 70cm (= 2.199)

 #### events